 \section{Cloud Critical Node Game}

-In this section, we contextualize our mathematical formulation for the \gls{CNG} in cloud networks.
-In \cref{sub:payoffs}, we describe the payoff structure for the game, specifically, we describe $f^d$ and $f^a$.
+This section contextualizes our mathematical formulation for the \gls{CNG} in cloud networks.
+In \cref{sub:payoffs}, we describe the payoff structure for the game.
+Specifically, we describe $f^d$ and $f^a$.
 In \cref{sub:computing}, we recall the \emph{ZERO Regrets} algorithm \citep{Dragotto_2021_ZERORegrets} and describe how to tailor it for our problem.

-\paragraph{Contextualization.} A malicious attacker gains access to the network $G$ via undisclosed vulnerabilities and aims to perform an attack to maximize the network disruption on $G$ (e.g., maximizing $f^a$).
+\paragraph{Contextualization.} A malicious attacker gains access to the network $G$ via undisclosed vulnerabilities and aims to perform an attack to maximize the network disruption on $G$ (\eg, maximizing $f^a$).
 The defender detects the intrusion, yet, they are uncertain about the attacker's targets and the type of vulnerability the attacker could exploit.
 Therefore, the defender aims to protect their critical infrastructure.
-The defender creates a projection of the attacker's capabilities by defining the attacker's optimization model, e.g., by choosing $f^a$, $A$, and $a$ based on the monitoring data that warned about a possible attack and the available information regarding the exploited vulnerabilities.
+The defender creates a projection of the attacker's capabilities by defining the attacker's optimization model, \eg, by choosing $f^a$, $A$, and $a$ based on the monitoring data that warned about a possible attack and the available information regarding the exploited vulnerabilities.
 The attacker and the defender have limited resources for their defensive and attacking strategies (namely, $a,A,d,D$).
 While the attacker aims to maximize a measure of network disruption, the defender aims to preserve the network operations as much as possible by maximizing $f^d$.
-The defender may activate an extra layer of security measures (i.e., a firewall or denial-of-service attack mitigation) on a subset of critical nodes by degrading the network operations by a given factor.
+The defender may activate an extra layer of security measures (\ie, a firewall or denial-of-service attack mitigation) on a subset of critical nodes by degrading the network operations by a given factor.